 Marie Curie Learns to Swim, a chamber opera with music by composer Jessica Rudman.

-Hailed as “striking,” “expressive,” “emotive,” and “well-crafted,” Marie Curie Learns to Swim, a new opera by composer Jessica Rudman with a libretto by Kendra Preston Leonard, was premiered as a one-act opera on 28 April 2018 by the Hartford Opera Theater, as part of Speaking Her Truth, an evening of music by Rudman.
+Hailed as “striking,” “expressive,” “emotive,” and “well-crafted,” Marie Curie Learns to Swim, a new opera by composer Jessica Rudman with a libretto by Kendra Preston Leonard, was performed as a one-act opera on 28 April 2018 by the Hartford Opera Theater, as part of Speaking Her Truth, an evening of music by Rudman.
 Focused on the most important moments of the scientist’s groundbreaking career, Marie Curie Learns to Swim is composed for chamber orchestra and four singers: a soprano (Irène Curie), two mezzo-sopranos (Old Marie Curie and Young Marie Curie), and a baritone (Pierre Curie).

 Sense of Self, a chamber opera with music by composer Lisa Neher.